methylDragon/coding-notes/Robot Operating System (ROS 1.0)/ROS/03 ROS - Messages, Services, and Actions.md

   geometry_msgs/TwistWithCovariance twist
 ```

-A .srv file is **similar** (it's just two message files smushed into one, one request, one response)
+A .srv file is **similar** (it's just two message files smushed into one, one request, one response.)

+The sections are separated by three dashes.
+It has to be done this way.

 ```
 request